Prescriptive preparation and verification of nonstabilizer states

 To achieve the one-way adaptive measurement as in Eq.~\eqref{eq:OmegaHom}, we initially prepare entangled states of two qubits using polarization degrees of freedom (DOFs).
-They are first prepared to achieve high quality by tuning devices via the assistance of QSV, meanwhile are certified with the QSV protocol as well.
-The results are reported in Appendix~B \cite{supp}.
-An independent parallel process was performed via the assistance of QST to preliminarily benchmark the state preparation capabilities of QSV, and a comparison is presented in Appendix~C \cite{supp}.
+They are first prepared to achieve high quality by tuning devices via the assistance of QSV and are meanwhile certified with the QSV protocol as well.
+The detailed discussion is reported in Appendix~B, including the compensation algorithm for tuning.
+An independent parallel process was performed via the assistance of QST to preliminarily benchmark the state preparation capabilities of QSV, and a comparison is presented in Appendix~C .
 Arbitrary Pauli projections required for QSV can be implemented with the coincidence counts being recorded.
-The QSV and QST are performed on these two-qubit states using the analysis setups shown in Fig.~\ref{expset}(b,c).
+The QSV and QST are performed on these two-qubit states using the analysis setups shown in Figs.~\ref{expset}(b) and \ref{expset}(c).

 Next, by introducing a path qubit through a DOF multiplexing method, we generate the nonstabilizer $W_{3}$ state on which the QSV protocol in Eq.~\eqref{eq:OmegaHom} is successfully implemented.
 Specifically, by rotating M$_3$, photon A is directed into a polarization-path DOF encoding device, which consists of three HWPs and two beam displacers (BDs), labeled BD$_1$ and BD$_2$.
 This device, as shown in Fig.~\ref{expset}(d), introduces the path DOF for photon A. After passing through the encoding setup, the state is transformed into $\frac{1}{\sqrt{3}}(\ket{001}+\ket{100}+\ket{010})$, which corresponds to a standard three-qubit $W_{3}$ state in the Hilbert space $\mathcal{H}_{\rm A_{pol}} \otimes \mathcal{H}_{\rm A_{pat}} \otimes \mathcal{H}_{\rm B_{pol}}$.
-The ultra logical qubit is encoded as $\ket{0} = \ket{U}$ and $\ket{1} = \ket{L}$, where $U$ ($L$) denotes the upper (lower) path of photon A. The prepared $W_{3}$ state is subsequently sent into the three-qubit state analyzer, as shown in Fig.~\ref{expset}(b, e).
-During the experiment, the angles of the QWPs and HWPs in (b, e) are adjusted to implement the measurements described by Eq.~(\ref{eq:OmegaHom}).
+The ultra logical qubit is encoded as $\ket{0} = \ket{U}$ and $\ket{1} = \ket{L}$, where $U$ ($L$) denotes the upper (lower) path of photon A. The prepared $W_{3}$ state is subsequently sent into the three-qubit state analyzer, as shown in Figs.~\ref{expset}(b) and \ref{expset}(e).
+During the experiment, the angles of the QWPs and HWPs in (b) and (e) are adjusted by QSV-based prescriptive framework to implement the measurements described by Eq.~(\ref{eq:OmegaHom}).
+More discussions on the tuning process are included in Appendix~D .
 In addition, QST is performed on the experimental state.
-A mutual validation between QSV and QST is also carried out, specifically tailored for the analysis of the $W_{3}$ state.
+A mutual validation between QSV and QST is also carried out, specifically tailored for the analysis of the $W_{3}$ state; see Appendix~E for details .